Every parent Googles school rankings. Almost none factor in what the district actually costs to live in.

 Yes.
 Active new construction exists in WW-P (Link at W Squared, Regency at West Windsor), Princeton (Magnolia Square, Meridian Walk), Hillsborough (Greens at Royce Brook, Gateway), Monroe (Venue, Monroe Parke), Old Bridge (Townes, Woodhaven), and more.
 Our new construction directory covers all 26 communities with estimated annual taxes, school districts, and commute times.

 Yes.
 We do school district orientation tours for relocating families — especially international families moving to Central NJ.
 This includes driving the neighborhoods, visiting school grounds (when permitted), reviewing test scores and programs, and comparing commute routes.
 We also explain the differences between NJ public schools and school systems in other countries, which can be significant.
-Book a consultation and we'll build a custom tour around your priorities.
+Book a consultation and we will build a custom tour around your priorities.

-We've helped hundreds of families choose their school district — including international families, NYC relocators, and multigenerational households.
+We have helped hundreds of families choose their school district — including international families, NYC relocators, and multigenerational households.
 A 30-minute call is worth more than 30 hours of Googling.

 Tang Group Real Estate compiles and maintains this comparison of Central New Jersey school districts using data from Niche 2026 rankings, the NJ Division of Taxation's 2025 effective property tax rate tables, and current MLS market data.
 The 15 districts covered span Somerset County, Middlesex County, Mercer County, and Morris County.